What is Buggregator?

 Monolog Server — Logs

-Collect application logs in real time.
+Aggregate application logs in real time.
 See log level, channel, message, context, extra fields, and source location.
+Filter by level, search by message.
 Supports all PSR-3 levels.

 Symfony VarDumper — Variable Dumps